Health Insurance Policy

 Domestic Students

-As of the 2024-2025 academic year, St. Olaf will no longer be offering a school sponsored domestic insurance plan.
+As of the 2024-2025 academic year, St. Olaf is no longer offering a school sponsored domestic insurance plan.
 This decision was made while considering the needs of students, families, and staff.
-Students must have insurance that covers emergency care in Minnesota but are not required to have coverage based in Minnesota, and families with outside insurance will no longer need to submit a waiver providing proof of coverage.
+Students must have insurance that covers emergency care in Minnesota, but are not required to have coverage based in Minnesota, and families with outside insurance no longer need to submit a waiver providing proof of coverage.

 International Students